filecoin-project/FIPs/FIPS/fip-xxxx-deal-collateral.md

 implementing a wide range of flexible functionality in the network core, and optimising to reduce costs (these goals will often conflict).
 This path would be expensive and slow, being subject to prudent conservatism and network governance processes.

-Instead, this proposal prepares to for such innovation to occur in user-programmed smart contracts.
+Instead, this proposal prepares for such innovation to occur in user-programmed smart contracts.
 This decision is a pre-requisite to future changes to provide the technical means for storage providers to commit data into sectors on the terms of some other smart contract, unconstrained by the built-in market's functionality or cost.
 One immediate possibility will be support for onboarding Filecoin Plus verified data at a fraction of the current gas costs,